DLyudmila/taxi-service/README.md

 - To get the actual parameters of the database tables, run script from the resources/init_db.sql file in the Workbench
 - Establish connection to your Database.
 Open ConnectionUtil class and write appropriate URL, USERNAME, PASSWORD and JDBC_DRIVER.
 - Let's install Tomcat 9.0.63
 - Run the project using configuration TomCat local server.
-Choose artifact: taxi-service: war exploded. (**Important!** Change the url in application context to "/")
+Choose artifact: taxi-service: war exploded.